Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Giants stats and trends

-- This year, the Giants have just two against the spread wins in nine games as an underdog of 6 points or more.
+- The Giants have been underdogs by 5.5 points or more nine times this season and have covered the spread twice.

-- New York's games this season have eclipsed the over/under in 33.3% of its opportunities (five times in 15 games with a set point total).
+- New York has gone over the point total in 33.3% of its opportunities this season (five times over 15 games with a set point total).

-- When New York puts up more than 24.9 points, it is 3-0 against the spread and 2-1 overall.
+- New York is 3-0 against the spread and 2-1 overall when the team scores more than 24.9 points.

-- In games that New York piles up over 326.5 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that New York piles up more than 326.5 yards, the team is 2-2 against the spread and 1-3 overall.

-- The Giants have turned the ball over 23 times this season, 11 more turnovers than the Bears have forced (12).
+- This year the Giants have turned the ball over 23 times, 11 more than the Bears' takeaways (12).

 Home and road insights

-- Chicago has two wins against the spread, and is 2-5 overall, at home this year.
+- Chicago has two wins against the spread, and is 2-5 overall, at home this season.

-- In seven home games this season, Chicago has gone over the total twice.
+- This season, in seven home games, Chicago has gone over the total twice.

-- Away from home, New York is 1-7 overall and 3-5 against the spread.
+- This year in away games, New York is 3-5 against the spread and 1-7 overall.

-- In five of eight road games this season, New York has hit the over.
+- New York has hit the over in five of eight away games this season.

 Powered by Data Skrive.